cdapio/cdap/docs/developer-guide/source/rest.rst

 Note that the ``<application-name>`` in this URL is the name of the Application as configured by the Application Specification, and not necessarily the same as the name of the JAR file that was used to deploy the Application.
-Note also that this does not delete the Streams and DataSets associated with the Application because they belong to your account, not the Application.
+Note also that this does not delete the Streams and Datasets associated with the Application because they belong to your account, not the Application.

 .. rst2pdf: PageBreak